jcchurch/APSUWebCamp/Slides/Day04-Advanced-HTML.md

 - For APSU, I found the icon "school".
 - For Google, I found the icon "search".
-- For BongoCat, I found the icon "pet".
+- For Free Rice, I found the icon "rice_bowl".

 I searched all three of these terms in the icon search (make sure you get the "Filled" version) and worked them into my HTML.